Developing Solid Oral Dosage Forms

 25. Analytical Method Development of Solid Dosage Forms

-26. Statistical Design and Analysis of Long Term Stability Studies for Drug Products
+26. Statistical Design and Analysis of Long-Term Stability Studies for Drug Products

-27. Packaging Selection for Solid Dosage Forms
+27. Packaging Selection for Solid Oral Dosage Forms

 28. Clinical Supplies Manufacture: Strategy, GMP Considerations, and Cleaning Validation